ng-Classic/ng-classic/aio/content/guide/template-typecheck.md

 </code-example>

 Here, during type checking of the template for `AppComponent`, the `[user]="selectedUser"` binding corresponds with the `UserDetailComponent.user` input.
-Therefore, Angular Classicassigns the `selectedUser` property to `UserDetailComponent.user`, which would result in an error if their types were incompatible.
+Therefore, Angular Classic assigns the `selectedUser` property to `UserDetailComponent.user`, which would result in an error if their types were incompatible.
 TypeScript checks the assignment according to its type system, obeying flags such as `strictNullChecks` as they are configured in the application.

 Avoid run-time type errors by providing more specific in-template type requirements to the template type checker.